WrappedUsername/Ethernaut/contracts/Level 4/README.md

 contract TelephoneHack {
 ```

-- the constructor receives the victim contract address from the player and references the victim contract with Telephone(_address), this address is assigned as the public state victimContract,
+- the constructor receives the victim contract address from the player and references the victim contract with Telephone(_address), this address is assigned as the state variable telContract,

 ```Solidity
 /// @notice state variable assigned in constructor